voidfill/Glasscord/README.md

 ### `--glasscord-linux-blur` (Linux)
 #### accepts a `bool`; defaults to `true`
-Tells the window compositor whether to blur behind Discord or not.
+Tells the window compositor whether to blur behind windows or not.

-**Note:** for this setting to work, you should be running an X session.
-Wayland support is not possible at this stage.
-You should also be running a supported window compositor, and Glasscord currently only supports KWin.

-You can still manually blur Discord's window via Compiz, Compton and similar compositors which support blurring windows manually.

-#### Deprecated CSS variables
-- `--glasscord-enable` was deprecated: it only really worked on Windows.
-- `--glasscord-tint` was deprecated: it was basically a super buggy alias to `body { background-color: [...]; }`.
-- `--glasscord-win-performance-mode` was deprecated: it bugged out the whole window and it was a workaround for crappy MS Windows APIs which are crappy anyway and they show through.
+**Note:** Check the Glasstron project to see which window servers/managers are compatible

 ## I want to contribute to this madness!
 Did you find a bug?
 File it in the issues section!